eriklevoll/tootsigym-mb/README.md

-# Android application for Moonboard LED control over bluetooth
+# Android application for Moonboard LED control

 Intended for use with a custom LED controller running a pycom module

-## Bluetooth LE communication guide
+## Works over MQTT communication

 ## TODO